 According to the Princeton Review Survey, 70% of domestic students choose to attend colleges within 180 Mile Radius from home.

-Students waitlisted are now getting admitted right after sending the letter of continued interest.
+Students who were waitlisted received admits right after sending the letter of continued interest.
+But, things will be a bit tough for the Class of 2025.

 College Admission for Class of 2025

-If 15% of students were granted deferred admission to next year, that’s 15% less admitted students for the next year (class of 2025).
+If 5% of students were granted deferred Admission to next year, that’s 5% less admitted students for the next year (class of 2025).

-That’s approximately 270 students who could not get admission next year (for the class of 1800 freshman)!
+That’s approximately 360 students less available seats for next year freshman applicants for the class of 1800 freshman!

-In other terms, the admission will be more competitive for Highly Selective Colleges unless Universities decide to increase the admits recovering the lost revenue for the next 1 to 3 years.
+In other terms, the Admission is expected to be more competitive for Highly Selective Colleges unless Universities decide to increase the admits recovering the lost revenue for the next 1 to 3 years.

-Plus, I expect the number of merit-based scholarships and award amount to get a hit as well.
+Plus, I expect the merit-based scholarships and award amount to get a hit as well.

-- 11th Grade – Use ED Effectively or EA (& REA)
+- Rising 12th Grade – Use Early Decision Effectively or E.A. (& REA)

 - 10th, 9th Grade – Plan for In-home Summer/Year Long Scholarly Activities

-- 8th Grade – Course Planning is the Key here
+- 8th Grade – Course Planning is the key (always) for Course Rigor.

-8th to 10th – There shouldn’t be any impact on admission.
-Assuming things will come back to normal.
+8th to 10th – There shouldn’t be any impact on Admission since you are a few years from applying to colleges.
 But, students will miss-out this Summer being home.
-Summer months should be used to take part in activities to show-case interests towards a specific field (like EMT training for Med School) or High School Summer Programs.
+Summer months should be used to take part in activities to show-case interests towards a specific field

 This Summer, a student can’t take part in such activities.
-Plus, school’s pout till Aug 2020.
+Plus, the school’s out till Aug 2020.
 So, take part in meaningful activities counts.

-- Online Courses for College Credits – Better
+- Online Courses for College Credits – Best

 - Attend this Free College Planning Webinar